borkdude/boot-bundle/README.md

          (assoc % :schema '[prismatic/schema "1.1.3"])))
 ```

-### Version values
+### Version keywords

-Boot bundle supports version values.
-They are keywords in the `version` namespace with string values.
+Boot bundle supports version keywords.
+They are keywords in the `version` namespace and refer to string values.

 Example usage: